Diana Soviero

 Her repertory includes; Gounod's Marguerite and Juliette, La traviata, Boito's Margherita, Puccini's Il trittico and Tosca, Giordano's Maddalena and Fedora, Cilea's Adriana Lecouvreur, etc.

 Soviero is married to Bernard Uzan, renowned operatic stage director, who was the director of the Florida Grand Opera Young Artist Program from 1996 to 2001, and former general and artistic director of l'Opéra de Montréal, where she often appeared in the 1990s.
 She makes her home between New York City, Miami Beach, and France.
-She is a faculty member at Mannes School of Music.
+She was a faculty member at Mannes School of Music.

 Soviero and her husband Bernard Uzan were appointed co-artistic directors of Florida Grand Opera's Young Artist Program from 2016 until 2018.